spxuw/DPDR/README.md

 | species 5 | 0        | 0        | 0        | 0.17     |
 | species 6 | 0.04     | 0.4      | 0.07     | 0.06     |

-## (2) Thought experiment: thought experiemt was realized by removing each present species in each sample.
-This will generated three data type.

-* Ztest.csv: matrix of perturbed species collection of size N*C, where N is the number of taxa and C is the total perturbed samples (without header).
+## (2) z.csv: pre-intervention species assemblage of size N*M, where N is the number of taxa and M is the sample size (without header).

 |           | sample 1 | sample 2 | sample 3 | sample 4 | sample 5 | sample 6 | sample 7 | sample 8 | sample 9 | sample 10 | sample 11 | sample 12 |
 |-----------|----------|----------|----------|----------|----------|----------|----------|----------|----------|-----------|-----------|-----------|